-If the application for the installation of an AECD according to Part II of this Regulation makes reference to AECD approval(s) obtained in accordance with Part Ib, the manufacturer shall provide a documentation package which gives access to the basic configuration of the AECD installation and the means by which it is intended to be linked (e.g. identification number) to the AECD of Part Ib.
+The application for the installation of an AECD according to Part II of this Regulation shall make reference to AECD approval(s) obtained in accordance with Part Ib, the manufacturer shall provide a documentation package which gives access to the basic configuration of the AECD installation and the means by which it is intended to be linked (e.g. identification number) to the AECD of Part Ib.

 25.1.
 If the vehicle type submitted for approval pursuant to this Regulation meets the requirements of paragraph 26. below, approval of that vehicle type shall be granted.